vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/pAncharAtrAgamaH/vAmanakRta-saMvit-prakAshaH/mark_intro.md

 Although a Vaiṣṇava text, the idealist monism it presents is in many respects parallel to its Kashmiri Śaiva cquivalents.
 One could go so far as to say that just as we refer to the Śaiva monism that developed in Kashmir between the 9th and 11th centuries as Kashmiri Śaivism, we can analogously refer to the system expounded in this text, which was written in Kashmir probably sometime during the same period, as a form of Kashmiri Vaisnavism.
 The similarities in style and conception between the Saṁvit-prakāśa and Kashmiri Śaiva literature in general makes this work an object of study for the modem scholar of Kashmiri Śaivism just as it was for Kashmiri Śaivites in the past.
 Thus, prior to its recovery in manuscript, we knew of the existence of the Saṁvit-prakāśa almost exclusively through quotation in Kashmiri Śaiva sources,[^1] where references appear alongside those drawn from Śaiva works with no incongruity.[^2]

-[^1]: Dvivedi notes that Vāmanadana's Saṁvitprakāśa is mentioned by Devaraja, a commentator on the Nighantu.
+[^1]: Dvivedi notes that Vāmanadana's Saṁvitprakāśa is mentioned by Devarāja, a commentator on the Nighantu.
 L.A.S..
 II p.
 73 with reference to Aufrecht, I p.
 681.

 [^2]: The quotations drawn from the Saṁvitprakāśa found in Kashmiri Śaiva sources are listed below, p.
 34-5.